Book C. Bain for:

 Featured Poetry and/or Storytelling Sets –

-C.’s poetry engages with the body as the site of truth, pleasure, betrayal and shame.
+C. has been performing his own writing since the late 1990s.
+His poetry engages with the body as the site of truth, pleasure, betrayal and shame.
 C.’s courage in sharing his own narrative, and expanding into imagined worlds, erases the false duality of political and the personal.
-As a member of the poetry slam community predating the advent of Def Poetry Jam, C. brings an original, unique voice to his work.

 Writing and Performance Workshops –

-As an academic, an out nonbinary trans person, an embodied performer, a lifelong feminist, and a social worker, C. has a wide breadth of experience and knowledge relevant to queer/gender/sexuality studies, literature, performing arts, and social justice.
+As an academic, a writer, a non-passing trans person, an embodied performer, a queer feminist, and a social worker, C. has a wide breadth of experience and knowledge relevant to queer/ gender/ sexuality studies, literature, performing arts, and social justice.

 online class descriptions

 · Silence & voice.
 This is my introductory class, looking at writers and poems that feel like cornerstones of the building where I make my own work.
 There is discussion of what the poem and the poet are, what the work means, what it wants, and where it sits in the world.
 This class is a little everything.

 · Forms in our time.
 Formal verse can feel intimidating, or irredeemably dry.
 This class demystifies a sequence of poetic forms, and shows how they can serve as frames and bolsters of poems that are still real, still you, still urgent.

 · Catacombs- sex and the body.
 Putting bodies into language can be tricky business.
 This class explores sexuality, mortality, and how the body can serve us as writers and thinkers.

 · Not A Luxury.
 The political and the personal are not actually separate spheres.
 Some of the cleanest illustrations of that truth are poems.
 This unit explores socially conscious poetry, seeking the unlikely, the individual, the vulnerable.